An information resource for Washington voters

 Court of Appeals: There will be judicial elections in all three divisions of the Washington Court of Appeals this year.
 These will include most counties in the state.
 There are no contested elections in the Court of Appeals, however, so each of the candidates who filed for a position will appear unopposed on the November ballot.

 Superior Court: There will be Superior Court elections in Adams, Asotin, Clallam, Clark, Columbia, Garfield, King, Kitsap, Pierce, and Yakima Counties this year.
 There is only one contested election, in Clark County.
-That contest, between Bernard Veljacic and Robert Vukanovich, will be on the November ballot.
+That contest, between Bernard Veljacic and Robert Vukanovich.
 Candidates who filed in all other counties were unopposed, so they will either appear alone on the November ballot or (in larger counties) they were deemed elected to their respective two-year unfilled terms after no opponents filed.

 District Court: All District Court judicial positions will be up for election this year.
 See your particular county for details.